Traverse22 in Brno, Czechia

 In Conclusion

 Conferencing is invaluable in just about any industry, as it offers multiple perks to the people who attend them.
-For me personally, it's the networking that I enjoy and benefit from the most, with face-to-face socializing, which you must be at the conferences in order to reap those particular awards.
+For me personally, it's the networking that I enjoy and benefit from the most, with face-to-face socializing, which you must be at the conferences in order to reap those particular rewards.
 Everything else can be acquired via the Internet, or by traveling yourself (with respect to the trips).

 This article is based on both my first-hand experiences and second-hand information of the most notable travel conferences today.
 Some of my best friends and like-minded people have been those whom I've met at different travel conferences, in some way or another.